 (b) if System Management advises within [5 days] that the IMO should reject the Facility as a Stand Alone Facility, reject the nomination, otherwise accept the nomination; and

-(c) notify the Electricity Generation Corporation of the IMO’s decision.
+(c) notify Verve Energy of the IMO’s decision.

-7A.4.3 The IMO may reject the nomination of a Stand Alone Facility without seeking System Management’s views under clause 7A.4.2(a) where the Electricity Generation Corporation has previously trialled Facility as a Stand Alone Facility and the IMO has previously rejected the nomination of the Facility under this clause 7A.4.
+7A.4.3 The IMO may reject Verve Energy’s nominated Stand Alone Facility without seeking System Management’s views under clause 7A.4.2(a) and without permitting Verve Energy to trial the Facility, where Verve Energy has already trialled the Facility as a Stand Alone Facility and the IMO has previously rejected the nomination of the Facility under this clause 7A.4.

-7A.4.4 If the IMO notifies the Electricity Generation Corporation that it accepts the nomination of the Stand Alone Facility for a trial, then:
+7A.4.4 If the IMO notifies Verve Energy that it accepts the nomination of the Stand Alone Facility for a trial, then:

-(a) the IMO will update its systems to record the information provided under clause 7A.4.1;

-(b) the IMO will notify the Electricity Generation Corporation of the Trading Day from which the trial of the nominated Stand Alone Facility will commence and the information provided under clauses 7A.4.1(a) and (b) will take effect as a Balancing Portfolio Supply Curve from that time and date;
+(a) the IMO will notify Verve Energy of the Trading Day from which the trial of the nominated Stand Alone Facility will commence;

-(c) subject to clause 7A.4.14(e), the Electricity Generation Corporation may trial the nominated Stand Alone Facility for a period of one month for the purposes of participating in the Balancing Market in accordance with chapter 7A; and
+(b) subject to clause 7A.4.14(e), Verve Energy may trial the nominated Stand Alone Facility for a period of one month for the purposes of participating in the Balancing Market in accordance with chapter 7A; and

-(d) [seven] days before the end of that month the Electricity Generation Corporation must notify the IMO whether it wishes the nominated Stand Alone Facility to:
+(c) [seven] days before the end of that month Verve Energy must notify the IMO whether it wishes the nominated Stand Alone Facility to:

-i. cease being a Stand Alone Facility and to form part of the EGC Balancing Portfolio; or
+i. cease being a Stand Alone Facility and to form part of the Verve Energy Balancing Portfolio; or

 ii. permanently become a Stand Alone Facility.

-(e) the nominated Stand Alone Facility will be treated as a Stand Alone Facility until it either becomes a permanent Stand Alone Facility under clause 7A.4.9 or the trial ceases under clause 7A.4.8.
+(d) the nominated Stand Alone Facility will be treated as a Stand Alone Facility until it either becomes a permanent Stand Alone Facility under clause 7A.4.9 or the trial ceases under clause 7A.4.8.

-7A.4.5 If the Electricity Generation Corporation provides a notice under clause 7A.4.4(d)(i), then:

-(a) it must, at the same time, provide the IMO with an updated Balancing Portfolio Supply Curve which includes the nominated Stand Alone Facility; and

-(b) following receipt of the updated Balancing Portfolio Supply Curve, the IMO will update its systems and notify the Electricity Generation Corporation of the time and date from which the updated Balancing Portfolio Supply Curve will take effect and the nominated Stand Alone Facility will cease to be treated as a Stand Alone Facility from that time and date.
+7A.4.5 If Verve Energy provides a notice under clause 7A.4.4(d)(i), then the IMO must notify Verve Energy of the time and date from which the nominated Stand Alone Facility will cease to be treated as a Stand Alone Facility.

-7A.4.6 If the Electricity Generation Corporation provides a notice under clause 7A.4(d)(ii), then the IMO must:
+7A.4.6 If Verve Energy provides a notice under clause 7A.4.4(c)(ii), then the IMO must:

 (a) request System Management to provide updated views in light of the trial on any potential impacts on the performance of its functions in relation to the SWIS if the nominated Stand Alone Facility permanently becomes a Stand Alone Facility;